KyruCabading/KyruCabading.github.io/index.md

   content: My main area of expertise is front-end development.
 HTML, CSS, Javascript
     (Typescript).
 I have a degree in Entrepreneurship which lends a business-mindset approach whenever I am building a product.
-I also have full-stack development experience with Javascript backend technologies like GraphQL and Firebase.
+I also have full-stack development experience with Javascript backend technologies like GraphQL and Firebase.<br><br>See reasons below on how I could be a fit to your team!
 - template: content-feature
   block: feature-1
   media_alignment: Left